 Further on, there’s an independent product team.
-There’s an own analyst in each product team who gets an access to a data bank, i.e. to all the information on any project.
-He/she can add to a team of a definite project unique experience of the whole company, constantly studying it, analysing and making necessary conclusions.
+There’s an own analyst in each product team who gets access to a data bank, i.e. to all the information on any project.
+He/she can add to a team of a definite project unique experience of the whole company, constantly studying it, analyzing, and making necessary conclusions.
 Such a person is needed, nobody should combine his/her functionality.
-Otherwise, the potential on analysed data capacity will narrow and the process will become less useful.
+Otherwise, the potential on analyzed data capacity will narrow and the process will become less useful.

 The strategy lies between the 2 stages of our pyramid — a “soft-launch” and a release.

-There are 2 main metrics which should be enhanced to the maximum during a “soft-launch” period: Retention and virality.
+There are 2 main metrics that should be enhanced to the maximum during a “soft-launch” period: Retention and virality.

 Retention is the most important metric which you’ll change in your project.
 Retention is the number of gamers from an initial group who come back to the game daily from.
 In other words, it’s how many users who have come today will fall out tomorrow, in a week, in a month…

 Retention shows the appeal of your game.
 If a user likes it, he/she will come back to it.
 If not, you’ve lost a user and it’s very difficult to win him/her back.
-Besides, retention allows to forecast life time of an average user in a game.
+Besides, retention allows the forecasting lifetime of an average user in a game.

 A typical graph of Retention looks like this:

-Retention rate from an initial number of users was 50% on the first day.
-The same dynamics is for the 3rd, 7th, 15th day — the 7th day has shown 50% of comebacks from the 3rd day, etc. If we take the graph as a basis, it means that we have nothing from the traffic on the 37th day.
-This way, Retention graph allowed us to learn user LT in 37 days.
+The retention rate from an initial number of users was 50% on the first day.
+The same dynamics are for the 3rd, 7th, 15th day — the 7th day has shown 50% of comebacks from the 3rd day, etc. If we take the graph as a basis, it means that we have nothing from the traffic on the 37th day.
+This way, the Retention graph allowed us to learn user LT in 37 days.

-You have built a Retention graph and on its basis learnt life time of a user in a game.
-Next important step displaying project condition is LTV (Life Time Value).
-This metric shows how much income do you get from a user during a life time.
+You have built a Retention graph and on its basis learned a lifetime of a user in a game.
+The next important step displaying project condition is LTV (Life Time Value).
+This metric shows how much income do you get from a user during a lifetime.

 You have cumulative data on user expenses in a game: X (sum of income divided by user quantity) is spent on the first day, Y on the second day, Z on the third day.
 The value is accumulated on the graph each day.
-Let’s assume that a monetization graph looks like on the picture above.
-Now you can take LT number and build an asimptota on the graph and learn your LTV number.
-On the picture it’s $3,7.
-You don’t need to wait real end of a user life time cycle in order to build such a graph.
+Let’s assume that a monetization graph looks like in the picture above.
+Now you can take the LT number and build an asymptote on the graph and learn your LTV number.
+In the picture it’s $3,7.
+You don’t need to wait for real end of a user lifetime cycle in order to build such a graph.
 You can forecast some of the data by initial dynamics.

 Another way of LTV calculation is Bottoms Up.
 You use a curve on the basis of your Retention and ARPDAU data.

 The calculation method is similar to the previous one.
-You take retention data of the first days.
-These are Day 1, Day 2 and Day 7 on the graph.
+You take retention data for the first days.
+These are Day 1, Day 2, and Day 7 on the graph.
 The first 3 points will be enough to build the rest of the graph.
 The curve you get is a power function: